mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

   lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
 ---

-# =================== UC ===================

----

 ## 1. Introduction

-In the past decade, the development of **AI models**, especially **large language models** (LLMs), has transformed the landscape of modern software.
-However, as these models are deployed in real-world applications, a critical need has emerged: **to connect them in a structured, secure, and reusable way to data sources, tools, and external systems**.
+In the past decade, the development of **AI models**, especially LLMs, has transformed the landscape of modern software, as these models are deployed in real world applications, a critical need has emerged **to connect them in a structured, secure, and reusable way to data sources, tools, and external systems**.

-Until recently, this integration was done in an ad hoc manner, through proprietary *plugins*, specific *scripts*, or closed adapters, which limited interoperability, made maintenance difficult, and posed challenges in terms of security and scalability.
+Recently, this integration was done in an ad hoc manner, through proprietary *plugins*, specific *scripts*, or closed adapters, made maintenance difficult, and posed challenges in terms of security and scalability.

-To address these limitations, **Anthropic proposed in November 2024** the **Model Context Protocol (MCP)**, an open standard that defines how AI models can interact with their contextual environment in a **modular, portable, and auditable** way.
-Simply put, MCP acts as a **universal protocol for describing and accessing the context surrounding a model during its execution**, including both passive resources (files, texts, databases) and active ones (tools, APIs, functional *prompts*).
+To address these limitations, In November 2024, **Anthropic** introduced the **Model Context Protocol (MCP)**, the idea was simple but ambitious, to create an **open standard so that AI models could understand and use their environment in a safe and flexible way**, MCP works as a universal connector that describes and gives access to everything that surrounds the model while it works, from files and databases to tools and APIs.

 ### 1.1 A Necessary Analogy: The USB-C of AI

 Just as the **USB-C** standard has unified the way electronic devices connect to chargers, displays, and peripherals, **MCP aims to become the standardized connector between language models and their execution ecosystem**.
-This analogy is not merely aesthetic: as in hardware, interoperability is crucial for efficiency, security, and open innovation.
+This analogy is not merely aesthetic as in hardware, interoperability is crucial for efficiency, security, and open innovation.

 ### 1.2 Purpose of This Article

-This article aims to provide a **technical and comprehensive** overview of the *Model Context Protocol*, covering not only its architecture and use cases but also its practical implications and emerging challenges.
-Throughout the content, we will analyze:
+Here I'll explain what the **Model Context Protocol** is, how it's built, and in what cases it can be used.
+We'll also look at its practical implications and the *challenges* it brings.

 - What an MCP is from a technical standpoint,
 - How it is structured (components, messages, transport),
 - What problems it solves,
-- Real-world use cases and practical examples,
+- Real world use cases and practical examples,
 - What security risks it introduces,
 - And why it represents a key advancement in the era of autonomous and modular AI agents.

 ## 2. Context and Motivation

-One of the main challenges when working with language models in real-world applications is the **incorporation of external context**: relevant, up-to-date, or user-specific information that the model needs to generate useful responses.
-Although LLMs are trained on vast amounts of data, their knowledge is static and limited by their training cutoff date.
-Therefore, they require access to external resources—such as documents, tools, databases, or APIs—to operate effectively in real-world environments.
+One of the main challenges when working with language models in real world applications is the **incorporation of external context** relevant, up to date, or user specific information that the model needs to generate useful responses, LLMs are trained on vast amounts of data, their knowledge is static and limited by their training cutoff date.
+This is why, models need to be able to connect to documents, tools, databases, or APIs if they are to work well in real world environments.

 ### 2.1 The Problem of Ad Hoc Integration

-Before MCP, the connection between a model and its contextual environment was handled on a case-by-case basis:
+Before MCP, the connection between a model and its contextual environment was handled on a case by case basis:

-- Closed plugins (such as ChatGPT plugins or Claude-specific extensions),
+- Closed plugins (such as ChatGPT plugins or Claude specific extensions),
 - Manual pipelines using tools like LangChain or Semantic Kernel,
-- Custom-built solutions to integrate features with internal data.
+- Custom built solutions to integrate features with internal data.

 This led to multiple issues: